onetep-devel/documentation/keywords.rst

 Use projector onto unoccupied subspace

-If the flag is set to True, the conduction density matrix is redefined to be a projector onto the entire unoccupied subspace.
+If the flag is set to True, the conduction density matrix is redefined to be a projector onto the entire unoccupied subspace.

 .. note::
    :collapsible: closed